pnmatich/AquaBot/docs/TheDream.md

 #### Registering a new AquaBot with terraform

 ### AquaBot Raspberry Pi

+This section is outdated!
+See See [Automated Startup](docs/AutomatedStartup.md).

 Copy the certificate.pem, rootCA.pem, and private.key files from registration, to the AquaBot/credentials/ folder on the Raspberry Pi.